msegt/introduction-to-git/course/collab.md

 > This window will represent your partner, working on another computer.
 You
 > won't need to give anyone access on GitLab, because both 'partners' are you.

 The Owner needs to give the Collaborator access.
 On GitLab, click the settings button on the left, then select Members, and enter your partner's username.

 ![Adding Collaborators on GitLab](_img/gitlab_member.PNG)

 To accept access to the Owner's repo, the Collaborator needs to respond to a notification on GitLab.

-Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
+Next, the Collaborator needs to download a copy of the Owner's repository to their machine.
 This is called "cloning a repo".
-To clone the Owner's repo into her `Desktop` folder, the Collaborator enters:
+To clone the Owner's repo into their `Desktop` folder, the Collaborator enters:

 ```bash
 $ git clone git@gitlab.cs.cf.ac.uk:USERNAME/planets.git ~/h/USERNAME-planets